 6. Group pantry items by category

-Organize your pantry by category: dinner, on the go, baking, stuff you only need occasionally, drinks, etc. Naturally you want the things you use most often be easiest to grab, so keep those at eye level.
+Organize your pantry by category: dinner, on-the-go, baking, stuff you only need occasionally, drinks, etc. Naturally, you want the things you use most often to be easiest to grab, so keep those at eye level.
 See below an example of this!

 - Baking: Here you’ll keep things like flour, sugar, oatmeal, and other baking ingredients.

 - Snack zone: In this zone, you will keep your snacks.
 I keep my (healthy) snacks, like walnuts and pecans in glass jars because it looks pretty.